MRCIEU/metaboprep/README.md

 	* sample annotation
 	* feature annotation
 3. Write metabolite data, sample annotation and feature annotation to flat text file.
+4. Normalize data
-4. If data is from Metabolon or is any other technology that has run-mode or platform batches, median normalize the data.
+	- If data is from Metabolon or is any other technology that has run-mode or platform batches, median normalize the data.
 5. Estimate summary statistics on the raw data set **(step B below)**
 	* write summary stats to file
 6. Perfom the data filtering **(step C below)**